Arijit9721/Arijit9721/README.md

 - 👋 Hi, I’m Arijit Das
-- 👀 I’m interested in Web development
+- 👀 I’m a Junior Cloud/Devops Engineer.
-- 🌱 I’m currently learning Full stack Web Development
+- 🌱 I’m currently learning Kubernetes for Container Orchestration.
-- 💞️ I’m looking to collaborate on Challenging Projects
+- 💞️ I’m looking to collaborate on Challenging Projects related to Cloud/Devops.
-- 📫 How to reach me -> das03285@gmail.com
+- 📫 How to reach me -> arijitdas2197@gmail.com.

 <!---
 Arijit9721/Arijit9721 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.